microsoft/pai/manual/cluster-user/work-with-docker-images.md

 ## How to use Images from Private Registry

 By default, OpenPAI will pull images from the [official Docker Hub](https://hub.docker.com/), which is a public docker registry.
-For example, the pre-built dockers are all available in the public registory.
+For example, the pre-built images are all available in the public registry.

-If you want to use a private registry, please toggle the `custom` botton, then click the `auth` button, and fill in the required information.
-If your authorization information is invalid, OpenPAI will inform you of the authorization failure after you submit the job.
+If you want to use a private registry, please toggle the `Custom` botton, then click the `Auth` button, and fill in the required information.
+If your authorization information is invalid, OpenPAI will inform you of an authorization failure after job submission.

    <img src="/manual/cluster-user/imgs/docker-image-auth.png" width="60%" height="60%" />